LeoAlexandrov/Spherical/doc/AleSpherical.md

 ### SectionsIntersect method

-	public static int SectionsIntersect(ICartesian vertex1S1, ICartesian vertex2S1, ICartesian vertex1S2, ICartesian vertex2S2)
+	public static int SectionsIntersect(ICartesian V1S1, ICartesian V2S1, ICartesian V1S2, ICartesian V2S2)
-	public static int SectionsIntersect(ICartesian vertex1S1, ICartesian vertex2S1, ICartesian vertex1S2, ICartesian vertex2S2, double tolerance)
+	public static int SectionsIntersect(ICartesian V1S1, ICartesian V2S1, ICartesian V1S2, ICartesian V2S2, double tolerance)

 This method checks that two sections (geodesical lines) on a sphere intersect.
-First, this method takes a plane formed by **vertex1S1** and **vertex2S1** and checks positions of **vertex1S2** and **vertex2S2** relative to the plane.
-Then the same with a plane by **vertex1S2** and **vertex2S2** and the positions of **vertex1S1** and **vertex2S1**.
+First, this method takes a plane formed by vertices **V1S1** and **V2S1** and checks positions of vertices **V1S2** and **V2S2** relative to the plane.
+Then the same with the plane formed by **V1S2** and **V2S2** and the positions of **V1S1** and **V2S1**.
 The method returns a negative number if the sections don't intersect, positive if intersect, zero if some section end belongs to another section.
 Overloaded method with **tolerance** parameter tests if the sections are close enough to each other to consider them intersecting.
 Tolerance is an angle in radians at the coordinates origin, real distance on the surface is tolerance\*sphere_radius.

 ### InsidePolygon extension method